Literacy Coalition of Palm Beach County

 The Literacy Coalition of Palm Beach County is a nonprofit organization headquartered in Boynton Beach, Florida.
-Its stated mission is to improve the quality of life of those residing in and around Palm Beach County, Florida, by promoting and achieving literacy.
-The ultimate goal of the Literacy Coalition of Palm Beach County, is to ensure that every child and every adult in Palm Beach County becomes a reader.
+Its stated mission is to improve literacy in Palm Beach County.
 One in seven adults in Palm Beach County is unable to read and understand information found in books, newspapers, magazines, brochures and manuals.
 The organization's operates with the assistance of over 9,000 volunteers.
 In 2013, the Literacy Coalition provided services to more than 25,000 adults, to children and families.

 History

 Representatives of business, government, libraries, the school district, the media, literacy providers and other community groups established the Literacy Coalition of Palm Beach County in 1989.
 In 1990, a Literacy Hotline was established as a single contact point for volunteer tutors and adult learners.
 In 1991, the first Love of Literacy luncheon fundraiser was held.
 In 1997, Literacy AmeriCorps began with funding from the Corporation for Community and National Service for the purpose of recruiting, training, placing, and supervising members to perform literacy tutoring with adults, children, youth and families throughout Palm Beach County.
 Also in 1997, the Literacy Coalition participated in the America Reads Pilot Program, as one of 15 national sites to involve volunteers with reading to at-risk elementary and preschool children.
 Additional initiatives with which the organization has maintained involvement include Care to Read, Early Reading First, Reach Out and Read, Read Together Palm Beach County, Village Readers Program, though which thousands of Palm Beach County residents have benefited.